Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 - Rebalances the material amounts for some recipes (e.g. more wood or leather) for game balance
 - Specific details can be found in the **Docs** tab of the **Nexusmods** page

-🔄 Requires reopening the relevant crafting menu after toggling the config mid-game
+🔄 Toggling mid-game requires reopening the relevant crafting menu.

 **❗ Conflicts:** Mods that change gear recipe ingredients.